 Believe it or not there is actually a river that flows through Tempe.
 The Salt River, or Rio Salado, is nearly dry for most of the year.
 There are portions of the river that are dammed so there are some lakes, such as Tempe Town Lake.
-We rented a tandem kayak from Tempe Boat Rentals on the south shore of the lake, just off the main drag of downtown.
+We rented a tandem kayak from several Tempe boat rental spots on the south shore of the lake, just off the main drag of downtown.

 The sights were really cool and totally different for us.
 We do a lot of kayaking on rivers and lakes in the middle of nowhere, so doing urban kayaking was new!
 We got to go under four different bridges and enjoyed watching the town’s crew teams practicing.
 If you’re doing Tempe with kids this is a great activity either in the early morning or late afternoon.
 Getting on the water is such a great addition to any trip.

 Tip: a lot of events take place around or on Tempe Town Lake.
 Check the Downtown Tempe calendar for upcoming events.

 It can be difficult to find kid-focused activities when you’re so used to just hitting up a city and rolling with the punches, but Tempe made that so easy.
 We didn’t have a moment of boredom in our three days of fun.

 Anybody who’s met our kids knows that Legos are basically their purpose in life.
 We visited the Legoland Discovery Center and having to leave was heartbreaking.
 You enter and immediately get to learn about Lego design and how they create the incredible brick structures you can build at home… and then it’s Lego-mania.